 A short tale about why we are who we are and why we do what we do

-Technique comes from the ability of man to use its opposable thumb but in these times it has completed its transformation into religious belief, becoming a strategic sector for an endless process of control and growth that is both deceptive and suicidal.
+Engineering stems from the ability of man to use its opposable thumb but in these times it has completed its transformation into religious belief, becoming a strategic sector for an endless process of control and growth that is both deceptive and suicidal.

 The cycle of life: consuming resources to produce objects which will soon become rubbish.
 Data is gathered to produce desires, profit and power, and to create fear, self-censorship, resignation.
 Quite an experience to live in fear, isn’t it?
 That’s what it is to be a slave.